guettli/python-name2type-mapping/README.md

 Source code should be clean.
 Every character which is not needed for my eyes/brain to understand the code should not be on the screen.

 Imagine you work on a Django project.
 Many methods will have the `request` as first argument.
-Every develop knows that I mean [django.http.HttpRequest](https://docs.djangoproject.com/en/4.0/ref/request-response/#httprequest-objects).
+Every django develop knows that I mean [django.http.HttpRequest](https://docs.djangoproject.com/en/4.0/ref/request-response/#httprequest-objects).

-So if my eyes and brain just need the string `request` to understand what this variable is, then there should be a way to for the interpreter/compiler to understand this, too.
+So if my eyes and brain just need the string `request` to understand what this variable is, then there should be a way for the interpreter/compiler to understand this, too.

 Since interpreter/compilers are not smart, we need a way to make them understand this "name to type mapping".